danielstoller/ECE-1895-Bop-it/README.md

 ## Objective

-In our Junior Design class, we were tasked with creating a unique variation of the classic game Bop-It.
+In our Junior Design class, my two teammates and I were tasked with creating a unique variation of the classic game Bop-It.
 The challenge included designing a game with three distinct actions, integrating both functional and hardware requirements.
 Box It offers a unique and physically engaging experience, turning a traditional punching bag into an interactive gaming device.
 Its combination of responsive sensors, intuitive actions, and immediate feedback makes it an exciting addition to both gaming and fitness routines.
 The primary objectives were to provide an engaging user experience, encourage physical activity, and incorporate responsive and intuitive decision making to help boxers sharpen their reaciton time.

 <br>